Reinforcement Learning for Feedback-Enabled Cyber Resilience: Reinforcement Learning and Its Applications in Cyber Resilience and Defense

 A spoofing attack happens when a malicious party impersonates another device/user on a network to launch other attacks, steal data, spread malware, or bypass access control \cite{pradhan2016gps}.
-There are many things the attackers can forge to make their attacks pan out: An IP address, a phone number, GPS location, etc. Out of all the nefarious scenarios, the following few kinds become increasingly impactful for cyber security nowadays.
-ARP (Address Resolution Protocol) spoofing is one type of spoofing attacks in which a malicious attacker sends falsified ARP messages over a local area network.
-This manupulation can make all traffic redirected to the attacker's device before it can reach its legitimate destination.
+There are many things the attackers can forge to make their attacks pan out: An IP address, a phone number, GPS location, etc. Out of all the nefarious scenarios, the following few become increasingly impactful for cyber security nowadays.
+ARP (Address Resolution Protocol) spoofing is a spoofing attack in which a malicious attacker sends falsified ARP messages over a local area network.
+This {manipulation} can make all traffic redirected to the attacker's device before it can reach its legitimate destination.
 Another common type of spoofing attack is the IP spoofing attack, in which the attacker impersonates the IP address and obfuscates the actual online identity of the packet sender.
 The penetration using spoofing attacks gives wings to the attacker to launch further attacks such as man-in-the-middle or DoS attacks.

 Xiao et al. have formed a zero-sum authentication game to capture the interplay between the legal receiver and spoofers \cite{xiao2015spoofing,xiao2016phy}.
 The authors leverage $Q$-learning algorithms to compute the spoofing detection strategy.
 The receiver uses this strategy to choose the test threshold in the hypothesis test of the spoofing detection to maximize its expected utility based on Bayesian risk to detect the spoofer.
 Beyond the passive defensive method such as detection, Elnaggar et al. \cite{elnaggar2018irl} have proposed an inverse RL approach that leverages historical measurement and control data to forecast the objective of spoofers.
 The authors studied an autonomous vehicle equipped with multiple sensors and tasked to perform go-to-goal navigation.
 The spoofer aims to hijack the vehicle to an adversary-desired location while staying stealthy.
-By leveraging the IRL method, the agent can prevent the vehicle from reaching the adversary-desired location.
+The agent can prevent the vehicle from reaching the adversary-desired location by leveraging the IRL method.